Drugs in the Body

 The liver contains protein molecules called enzymes that chemically modify drugs and other non-food substances.
 The chemical alteration of a medicine by the body is called drug metabolism.

 Often, when a drug is metabolized by the body, it is converted into products called metabolites.
-These metabolites are not usually as strong as the original drug, but sometimes they can have effects that are stronger than the original drug.
+Usually, these metabolites are not as strong as the original drug.
+But in some cases, they can have effects that are stronger than the original drug.
 For example, codeine in the prescription pain killer Tylenol#3 becomes fully active only after the medicine is metabolized in the liver.

 Because most drugs and other “foreign” substances are broken down in the liver, scientists refer to the liver as a "detoxifying" organ.
 As such, the liver can be prone to damage caused by too much medicine in the body.